 Meanwhile, a trip to your overseas IVF clinic has a lot of advantages.
 Leaving your donation in person gives you a chance to meet the doctor and medical staff, tour the facility, possibly even meet your surrogate.
 This helps make the entire surrogacy process seem more “real” and less theoretical.
 For most couples this is an enormously valuable experience, and it can be crucial later for the bonding process between the newborn and the intended parents.

-The cost of airline tickets is often about half the cost of shipping samples (and possibly less if you book well in advance).
-Only the donating partner needs to travel to the clinic for that trip, although many couples prefer to go together.
+The cost of airfare to your clinic is often about half the cost of shipping samples (and possibly less if you book well in advance).
+If you’re on a budget, only the donating partner needs to travel to the clinic for that trip, although many couples prefer to go together.